lukeburns/nospoon/README.md

 2. **No Port Forwarding** — No router/firewall configuration required
 3. **Automatic NAT Traversal** — Uses UDP hole-punching to pierce through NATs and firewalls
 4. **Public Key Addressing** — Peers are identified by cryptographic keys, not IP addresses
-5. **End-to-End Encryption** — All traffic is encrypted using the Noise protocol

 ---